NIHR Social Care Advisory Panel – membership guidance for applicants

 The aim of the NIHR social care advisory panel is to facilitate the development of a critical mass of expertise to work alongside NIHR to support the identification and commissioning of important research questions in adult social care by ensuring appropriate social care expertise is available at all stages of the decision making process.
 It will also provide a valuable resource to guide future NIHR activities in this area and support capacity building across the research community.

-Members would appointed through an annual process of both self-nomination as well as inviting nominations from key National organisations and bodies.
+Members would be appointed through an annual process of both self-nomination as well as inviting nominations from key National organisations and bodies.
 Experts would be drawn from across both the UK academic, practitioner communities and third sector with a particular focus on recruiting individuals currently in an active front line role in order to support capacity building across the sector.

 Terms of reference